 Just when it looked like Sehwag (47, 29b, 6x4, 1x6) would take the match away from RCB, left-arm spinner Roelof van der Merwe gave his side the massive breakthrough.
 A lofted shot from Sehwag ended up in Pandey’s hands at long off in the 10th over.

-The Champions League T20 will get an all-Indian treat for the
+Bangalore: The Champions League T20 will get an all-Indian treat for the

 first time when hosts RCB take on Delhi Daredevils at the M Chinnaswamy